vankerok/wallet-generator-website/README.md

 ```

 ## Usage
-1. Once you've cloned the necessary repository, run the website locally by opening index.html in your chosen browser
+Once you've cloned the necessary repository, run the website locally by opening index.html in your chosen browser.